Wenzil/UnityConsole/README.md

 ### Non-Static Commands
 Commands defined in non-static methods must be registered manually by invoking the ```CommandDatabase.RegisterCommand()``` method at runtime.
 It can be done at any point, but a good place for it is within the Start() method of a script.

-For example, the following script defines a non-static command whose job is to toggle the UI visibility of the game.
+For example, the following script defines a non-static command `toggle_ui` whose job is to toggle the UI visibility of the game.
 ```csharp
 using UnityConsole;